 Cash flow is the amount of cash coming in versus the amount of cash that's going out of your business, and it should be monitored on a daily, weekly, and monthly basis.
 It is important to understand this basic concept of restaurant finances to avoid financial risk.

 A daily business review report allows restaurant managers to build a history of their business.
 It can help analyze sales trends, payroll costs, and customer counts, and predict future sales.

 Restaurants have a built-in catering clientele in their customer base as well as the resources: food, equipment, and staff.
 Consider expanding into catering large and small events.

 Also, feature promotions to gain attention and increase sales.
 These can range from a nightly happy hour to prix fixe menus to two-for-one dinner specials.
 Settle on one or more that best suit your clientele.

 The price of food can change frequently, so the cost of running your business will also change.
 It’s important that restaurant menus have prices that keep food costs low and profits high.
 With this in mind, keep your menu interesting and make sure customers receive value for their money.
 While you want to keep costs low, you also don't want to serve poor quality food to customers.

 Switching to energy-efficient light bulbs and low-flow faucets are just two ways that restaurants can save money, not to mention the environment.
 Look around your establishment for hotspots that require less cost without hurting the customer experience.
 For example, you may be saving money by replacing chairs with less expensive ones, however, customers may not return if they become uncomfortable while dining.

 The Bottom Line

-Managing a restaurant involves many different responsibilities, from hiring and firing to tracking sales and basic accounting.
-There are lots of tools available to help you manage a restaurant easier, and a good restaurant manager is able to delegate tasks and know when to ask for help.
+Managing a restaurant involves many different responsibilities, from hiring and firing staff, to tracking sales and basic accounting.
+As a restaurant manager, it is your responsibility to make sure operations run efficiently to provide optimum service to customers.